 - Describe the substantive and bona fide business purpose

 - List by name all persons involved in the meal and affiliations (up to 10 persons) and the reason for the meal.
-For a group of 10 ore more people, a description of the group/attendees are required.
+For a group of more than 10 people, a description of the group/attendees are required.

 - Be reimbursed for actual expenses up to the amount shown for the applicable meal in the M&IE Rate Table, excluding the incidental allowance.